impronen/odin-RockPaperScissors/README.md

-# odin-TicTacToe
+# odin-RockPaperScissors
-Simple TicTacToe from The Odin Project curriculum
+Simple RockPaperScissors from The Odin Project curriculum